-If you’re can’t make the Gran Cenote day trip from Tulum, Mexico then join us on a virtual tour – see photos, find out prices & decide for yourself if it’s worth a visit!
+Should you visit the Gran Cenote on a day trip from Tulum, Mexico?
+See photos, find out prices & decide for yourself if it’s worth a visit.

 The name says it all – the Gran Cenote is indeed a big, beautiful sinkhole, that’s part of a system of underground rivers in the Yucatan.

-It measures 202 m in diameter & here at DIY Travel HQ we found it to be a nice place to spend a couple of hours cooling down from the Tulum heat.
+It measures 202 m in diameter & we found it to be a nice place to spend a couple of hours cooling down from the Tulum heat.

-The Gran Cenote is located 5km from Tulum Village & 7km from Tulum Ruins so it’s an easy day trip from Tulum.
+The Gran Cenote is located 5km from Tulum Village & 7km from Tulum Ruins so it’s an easy day trip.

 You can choose to walk, hitchhike or take a taxi – more information below.